 While Kinder goats are used mainly for milk and meat, they can also be used for fiber production.
 They don’t produce the fine fiber that comes from other goat breeds, but they do have a medium length coat that produces some fiber.
 Kinder goats that are used for meat have skins used for leather.

-This is the only truly dual purpose goat that is great for both meat and milk production, not to mention the fact that they are perfect for anyone who wants to raise goats, from hobbyists to homesteaders to farmers.
+Kinder goats are the only truly dual purpose goat that is great for both meat and milk production.
+This makes Kinders an excellent choice for anyone who wants to raise goats, from hobbyists to homesteaders to farmers.
 They are medium sized, so they are not difficult to handle, and they are friendly and playful.

 Kinder Goats Origin